lsst/LDM-230/index.rst

 The Level 2 database and images are then released simultaneously at the US and Chilean DACs.

+.. _drp-parallelization:

 Parallelization
 ---------------

 In order to accomplish the heavy computational load required by the Data Release Production, parallelization across large numbers of cores is required.
-Most pipelines are parallelizable over obvious data units such as images, sky patches, or Objects.
-MOPS is parallelizable over lunation time periods.
+Most pipelines are parallelizable over obvious data units such as images, sky patches, or Objects. :term:`MOPS` is parallelizable over lunation time periods.
 These data units will generate thousands to millions or even billions of independent tasks, which will be grouped into jobs of appropriate length, on the order of single-digit hours.
 In particular, the object characterization may be done on all Objects within a sky patch to minimize I/O of image pixels.
 These jobs will be submitted to the Orchestration Manager.

 The global astrometric and photometric calibrations involve solving extremely large but sparse matrix algebra problems.
 Algorithms for doing